El Tiempo Es Oro (album): Promotion

-Rubio promoted the album during 1995 and 1996 by performing a series of concerts.
-These events took place in Latin American countries such as Mexico and Costa Rica and in American and Mexican television programs such as En Vivo, Siempre en Domingo and Sábado Gigante.
-Rubio traveled to South America during July 1995 and performed in clubs as El Divino of Colombia, where she sang the album's singles.
+Rubio promoted the album in 1995 and 1996 by performing a series of concerts in Latin American countries including Mexico and Costa Rica, and on American and Mexican television programs such as En Vivo, Siempre en Domingo, and Sábado Gigante.
+Rubio traveled to South America in July 1995 and performed in clubs such as El Divino of Colombia, where she sang the album's singles.

-With 'El Tiempo Es Oro', Paulina Rubio had the opportunity to perform for the first time in Spain.
+With El Tiempo Es Oro, Paulina Rubio had the opportunity to perform for the first time in Spain.
 Her first performance was in February 1996 during the Carnival of Santa Cruz de Tenerife, where she performed some of her hits including "Te Daría Mi Vida" and "Nada De Ti".
 A month before performing at the Tenerife Festival, the singer had appeared in different magazines in Spain, where she was shown as the girlfriend of architect and socialite Ricardo Bofill Jr.

 Singles

 The album's lead single "Te Daría Mi Vida" was released in January 1995.
 Many critics noted Rubio's new style, different from her previous music.
 The song was successful on the charts of countries including Argentina and Mexico.
 The music video was directed by Carlos Marcovich and was filmed in Estudios Churubusco in Mexico.
-The album's second single "Nada De Ti" was released in May 1995.
-The song peaked inside the top ten in Argentina, Colombia, and Mexico.
+The album's second single "Nada De Ti" was released in May 1995, and peaked inside the top ten in Argentina, Colombia, and Mexico.

 A third single, "Hoy Te Dejé De Amar", was released in June 1995.
-The song was a success at radio airplay and fans have consistently said it's one of their favorite ballads of the EMI era.
+The song was a success at radio airplay and fans consistently cite it as a favorite ballad of the EMI era.
 "Bésame En La Boca" had less success than her previous singles.
 It was included in the soundtrack of the film of the same name, in which Rubio also starred.
-"Amarnos No Es Pecado" was released as a radio single; the pop rock song was acclaimed as one of Rubio's best works on El Tiempo Es Oro.
+"Amarnos No Es Pecado" was released as a radio single; the pop-rock song was acclaimed as one of Rubio's best works on El Tiempo Es Oro.